 For a quick and easy alternative to store-bought trail mix, try this homemade version, which combines nuts, seeds and dried fruit.
 You can also add in dark chocolate or popcorn for a balanced snack.

-Try air-popping your own popcorn (skip the butter), or serving up a pre-popped packaged version that’s flavorful and gluten-free.
-To add a little flavor, try adding nutritional yeast for a nutty and cheesy taste.
+Try air-popping your own popcorn (skip the butter), or serve up a pre-popped packaged version that’s flavorful and gluten-free.
+To add even more flavor, try adding nutritional yeast for a nutty and cheesy taste.

 Replace traditional potato chips with crispy baked sweet potato chips.
 All you need are sweet potatoes, olive oil and an oven for a crunchy snack everyone will love.

-Transform a typical sandwich into kid-friendly kabobs.
-Serve up several combos like nut butter & jelly or sliced turkey, cheese and vegetables to appeal to all types of eaters.
+Transform a typical sandwich into more exciting, kid-friendly kabobs.
+Serve up several combos like nut butter and jelly or sliced turkey, cheese and vegetables to appeal to all types of eaters.

 For heartier fare, we love this recipe for spinach-parmesan meatballs that provides a good helping of leafy greens.
 If you have a picky eater, consider finely chopping the greens for less visible spinach.

 Looking for an icy delight?
-Try “nice cream” instead of regular ice cream: Simply freeze a few mashed-up bananas and top or mix with anything from almond butter to dark chocolate chips to dried cherries.
+Try “nice cream” instead of regular ice cream.
+Simply freeze a few mashed-up bananas and top or mix with anything from almond butter to dark chocolate chips to delicious red fruits like dried cherries.

-There’s nothing better than cheering on your favorite team with family and friends.
-Whether you’re looking for the perfect halftime snack or a sweet treat to celebrate with, these easy and nutritious snacks will have you Super Bowl-ready in no time!
+There’s nothing better than cheering on your favorite team with family and friends, even when we’re having to do so at a safe social distance.
+Whether you’re looking for the perfect halftime snack or a sweet treat to go along with your virtual watch party, these easy and nutritious snacks will have you Super Bowl-ready in no time!